Enumerations¶

 Available element type variables.
 These element types are typically used by specific modes

-and STREAMLIT
+(e.g. EXTRACT, EXTRACT_ALL and STREAMLIT modes).

 Env